f-droid/fdroid-website/_posts/2026-01-23-fdroid-in-2025-strengthening-our-foundations-in-a-changing-mobile-landscape.md

 [BioSense](https://biosens.rs/), [University of
 Amsterdam](https://www.ivir.nl/), [Murena](https://murena.com/), and [e
-Foundation](https://e.foundation/), supporting in the user testing and workshops and have already begun analyzing and mapping out how to implement the user feedback.
+Foundation](https://e.foundation/), supporting in the user testing and workshops and have already begun analysing and mapping out how to implement the user feedback.

 In 2025, we presented our work to the European Commission during the